shivavamsi/classic-snake-game/README.md

 -   _Used Event bus to communicate events_
 -   _Used Refs to access DOM elements_
 -   _Initialized the game during the "mounted" stage of Vue Instance Life Cycle_

+#### Deployment

+- _To preview locally, navigate to the project directory in terminal and run the following command_  `npm run serve`
+- _[Node.js](https://nodejs.org/en/) and [Vue CLI](https://cli.vuejs.org/guide/installation.html) are prerequisites to preview locally_
+- _To deploy to GitHub pages, navigate to the directory and run the deploy.sh script_  `./deploy.sh`
+- _Read more about deploying a Vue.js Application in the official [Vue.js Guide](https://cli.vuejs.org/guide/deployment.html#github-pages)_

 #### App Model
                                             Main.js